1 Line (Sound Transit)

-Trains are composed of two or more cars that each can carry 194 passengers, including 74 in seats, along with wheelchairs and bicycles.
-Fares are calculated based on distance traveled and are paid through the regional ORCA card, paper tickets, or a mobile app.
+Trains are composed of three or more cars that each can carry 194 passengers, including 74 in seats, along with wheelchairs and bicycles.
+Fares are paid through the regional ORCA card, paper tickets, or a mobile app.
 Sound Transit uses proof-of-payment to verify passenger fares, employing fare ambassadors and transit police to conduct random inspections.
+Until August 2024, fares were calculated based on distance traveled.
 All stations have ticket vending machines, public art, bicycle parking, and bus connections, while several also have park-and-ride lots.

 Voters approved Central Link in a 1996 ballot measure and construction began in 2003, after the project was reorganized under a new budget and truncated route in response to higher than expected costs.
 The light rail line, which followed decades of failed transit plans for the Seattle region, opened on July 18, 2009, terminating at Westlake in the Downtown Seattle Transit Tunnel and Tukwila International Boulevard near Sea–Tac Airport.
 It was extended south to SeaTac/Airport in December 2009, north to the University of Washington in March 2016, and south to Angle Lake in September 2016.
 The line was temporarily renamed the Red Line until its designation was changed to the 1 Line in 2021, coinciding with an extension to Northgate.

-Further extensions to Lynnwood and Federal Way are planned to open in 2024 and 2025, respectively.
-The 2 Line will open in 2023, connecting Seattle to the Eastside suburbs and forming a multi-line network via its connection with the 1 Line.
+The first cross-county extension, north to Lynnwood, opened in August 2024.
+A further southern extension to Federal Way is planned to open in December 2025.
+The 2 Line, planned to connect Seattle to the Eastside suburbs, will form a multi-line network via its connection with the 1 Line in 2025.
 Further expansion under Sound Transit 3 will divide the current corridor between two lines, the 1 Line from Ballard to Tacoma and the 3 Line from Everett to West Seattle.